-Bike Share Plan In 2015, Baton Rouge received a technical assistance grant from the EPA's Building Blocks for Sustainable Communities program to investigate the feasibility and logistics of a bike share program, a transportation program ideal for short distance trip providing users the ability to rent and return a bicycle to and from stations strategically placed throughout the city.
-Baton Rouge Bike Share is planned to roll out in 2018 and will serve the Downtown, North Baton Rouge, and LSU areas initially with expansion goals for Mid City and the Health District in future phases.
+In 2015, Baton Rouge received a technical assistance grant from the EPA's Building Blocks for Sustainable Communities program to investigate the feasibility and logistics of a bike share program, a transportation program ideal for short distance trip providing users the ability to rent and return a bicycle to and from stations strategically placed throughout the city.
+Baton Rouge Bike Share is planned to roll out in the spring of 2019 and will serve the Downtown, North Baton Rouge, and LSU areas initially with expansion goals for Mid City and the Health District in future phases.
 The Baton Rouge Bike Share Business and Implementation Plan was released publicly in November and can be downloaded at www.braf.org/bikeshare.
 Follow Baton Rouge BikeShare on Facebook at @BatonRougeBikeShare for updates as this project progresses.

-River Road Bike & Pedestrian Paths Recent, major developments along River Road including River Park and IBM currently lack surrounding bicycle and pedestrian amenities that would improve the safety and experience of travelers.
-Several projects are currently underway that will bring these amenities to River Road and connect the developments to the surrounding destinations and businesses.
-Duplantis Design Group is currently contracted to plan and design the pedestrian path on the east side of River Road between Florida Street and the State Buildings to the North, integrated with the recently install streetscape adjacent to the IBM complex.
+River Road Bike & Pedestrian Paths

+Recent, major developments along River Road including IBM/525 Lafayette currently lack surrounding bicycle and pedestrian amenities that would improve the safety and experience of travelers.
+Several projects are recently been construction or currently underway that bring these amenities to River Road and connect the developments to the surrounding destinations and businesses.

+Duplantis Design Group is currently contracted to plan and design the pedestrian path on the east side of River Road between Florida Street and the State Buildings to the North, integrated with the recently installed streetscape adjacent to the IBM complex.
 These improvements will include street trees, sidewalks, crosswalks, and needed pedestrian signals.
-Bike and pedestrian paths extending north of the Riverfront Access Point at Florida Street on the west side of River Road are currently under construction.
-This project will also include road improvements to River Road as part of the State to City-Parish road transfer project.
-The east side of River Road is expected to begin construction in 2018.
+Bike and pedestrian paths extending north of the Riverfront Access Point at Florida Street on the west side of River Road were constructed in 2018.
+This project also included road improvements to River Road as part of the State to City-Parish road transfer project.
+The east side of River Road is expected to begin construction in 2019.